tmusolf/KMLtoOSMAndGPX/README.md

 # KMLtoOSMAndGPX
-Convert google my maps KML files to OSMAnd style GPX files, including icon conversion
+Convert google my maps KML files to OSMAnd style GPX files, including icon conversion.

 Convert a KML file that was exported from google my maps into a GPX file in the format that OSMAnd understands.
 This includes OSMAnd extensions and translation of